Kalgoorlie Nickel Smelter: History

-The construction site was visited by the then-Premier of Western Australia, John Tonkin, on 2 July 1971 and the smelter was ready for commissioning in December 1972.
+The construction site was visited by Premier of Western Australia, John Tonkin, on 2 July 1971 and the smelter was ready for commissioning in December 1972.
 Its initial capacity was to annually process 200,000 tonnes of nickel concentrate at a grade of 10 percent to with the aim of producing 29,000 tonnes of nickel matte at a grade of 70 percent.

 The official opening of the smelter took place on 7 April 1973 in the presence of the Prime Minister of Australia, Gough Whitlam, as well as John Tonkin.
 The Kalgoorlie Nickel Smelter was the first nickel smelter in Australia.

 By mid-1973, the smelter operated at a two-thirds capacity, suffering start-up problems, being only the second nickel smelter constructed of this design.
 A partial rebricking of the flash furnace was required after just 10 month.
 The original flash furnace was replaced with a larger one, with a 450,000 tonne capacity, in late 1978 and the old one decommissioned, having been consistently run at capacity.
 Reliability improved after this, to a point where no rebricking was required for almost 12 years from 1981 to 1993.

 The larger capacity of the smelter allowed for toll-processing of nickel ore from the non-WMC Agnew Mine from 1978, a mine WMC eventually acquired a decade later.
 When mining ceased at Agnew in 1986, throughput of the smelter was negatively affected, one reason WMC opted to purchase and reopen the mine.

 In June 1988, the smelter achieved the milestone of having processed five million tonnes of nickel concentrate and, in 1990–91, it achieved a record throughput of 537,758 tonnes.
 This record was eventually broken in 1995–96 when a new furnace processed 626,100 tonnes.
 The construction of the new furnace was announced in September 1991 and was to have an annual capacity of 750,000 tonnes in order to produce 65,000 tonnes of nickel concentrate.
 The old furnace was decommissioned on 8 September 1993 and the new constructed in its place in 70 days, officially opening on 15 December 1993 in the presence of the Western Australian premier Richard Court.

 In 2005, WMC Resources was acquired by BHP, which bundled WMC's nickel assets under its Nickel West brand, which became the largest nickel producer in the state, producing a combined 67,000 tonnes out of the 180,000 tonnes produced in Western Australia in 2004–05.
 At the time of the WMC acquisition by BHP, the smelter employed over 900 people.